-- → Form two groups and hand out a puzzle as well as cards and markers to each group. - → Let the groups form four subgroups, each of them responsible for presenting and explaining one term and example.
+- → Form two groups and hand out a puzzle as well as cards and markers to each group. - → Let the groups form five subgroups, each of them responsible for presenting and explaining one term and example.

-→ Understanding the terminologies around information disorder and OGBV is a prerequisite for MIL.
+Understanding the terminologies around information disorder and OGBV and the misuse of AI for disinformation campaigns and online gender-based violence is a prerequisite for MIL.